MetOffice/simulation-systems/source/Development/testdata.rst

 works, then any ancillary file (or an intermediate file used to generate an ancillary) counts as a derived work for the purposes of recording metadata.

-In cases where a file has been generated from multiple sources, it should be made clear where each licence/attribution/acknowledgement has come from.
+In cases where a file has been generated from multiple sources, the licences must be compatible with each other and it should be made clear where each licence/attribution/acknowledgement has come from.

 NetCDF Files
 ^^^^^^^^^^^^